codefresh-io/docs.codefresh.io/_docs/troubleshooting/kb-articles/cannot-read-property-x-null.md

 ## Overview

 When attempting to start a build, you receive the error `TypeError: Cannot read property 'x' of null`, where `x` is usually `title`, `stage`, or `commands`.
 The YAML editor shows no errors.

 ## Details

 There is missing indentation on one of your steps in the YAML file.

 1. Search through your YAML file and locate all steps.
 2. Ensure that all properties are indented by the appropriate amount of spaces.
 This has to be consistent across your YAML.

 * Incorrect YAML:

+    {% raw %}

+    ```yaml
             example-step:
         title: step-title
         stage: production
         image: alpine
         commands:
             - ls
+    ```

+    {% endraw %}

 * Corrected YAML:

+    {% raw %}

+    ```yaml
             example-step:
             title: step-title
             stage: production
             image: alpine
             commands:
                 - ls

-_**Note** :_
+    ```

+    {% endraw %}

+>_**Note**:_
+>
-The reason the YAML editor does not catch this at this time is because it is technically a valid YAML file.
+>The reason the YAML editor does not catch this at this time is because it istechnically a valid YAML file.